 There’s always that one YouTube video we’ll always remember.
-You know, the one you couldn’t stop watching over over and over again with your friends when you all were supposed to be studying?
+You know, the one you couldn’t stop watching over and over and over again with your friends when you all were supposed to be studying?
 The one you randomly start thinking about while waiting in the checkout line at the grocery store?
 They’re such nice distractions from reality.

 YouTube is the birthplace of sharing memorable moments in life with other people around the world.
 And the platform grows more and more every single day.